You care about your home. The NATIONAL ASSOCIATION OF REALTORS® cares about

 When I cleaned my kitchen cabinets, I found an unpleasant surprise: Mouse poop.
 Which leads me to my next tip …

 5. Give critters the heave-ho.
 That includes mice, rats, bats, termites, roaches, and any other uninvited guests.
-There are any number of DIY ways to get rid of pests, but if you need to bring out the big guns, an initial visit from a pest removal service will run you $100-$300, followed by monthly or quarterly visits at about $50 each time.
+There are any number of DIY ways to get rid of pests, but if you need to bring out the big guns, an initial visit from a pest removal service will run you $100 to $300, followed by monthly or quarterly visits at about $50 each time.

 For my mousy enemies, I strategically placed poison packets around the kitchen, and I haven’t found any carcasses or any more poop, so the droppings I found must have been old.
 I might owe a debt of gratitude to the snake that lives under my back deck, but I prefer not to think about him.